 6. How does a clinician “sufficiently participate” in an Advanced APM to earn the benefits?

-The QPP defines two alternate methods for participation measurement: the Payment Amount Method and the Patient Count Method.
-CMS will calculate both methods and select the method that is most favorable to the clinician in terms of sufficient, or qualifying, participation.
+Under the “Medicare Option” for QP determination, there are two alternate methods for participation measurement including, the Patient Count Method and the Payment Amount Method.
+CMS will calculate using both methods and select the method that is most favorable to the APM entity in terms of demonstrating sufficient participation.

-In order to determine QP/PQP status for each Advanced APM entity, CMS utilizes three performance year-to-date snapshots for Part B claims filed in the periods ending on March 31, June 30 and August 31.
+In order to determine QP status for each APM entity participating in an Advanced APM, CMS utilizes three performance year-to-date snapshots for Medicare Part B claims filed in the periods ending on March 31, June 30, and August 31.
 The snapshots use the APM entity’s clinician participation lists, maintained by CMS, at the end dates of the snapshots to attribute patients.
 The second and third snapshots can only add additional QPs for the performance year, not subtract them.
-In other words, a clinician’s QP status cannot change for the performance year once they are deemed a QP by one of the snapshots.
-The purpose of the in-performance-year snapshots is to enable an APM entity to clearly know which clinicians have been deemed QPs/PQPs prior to the MIPS data submission deadline (March 31 of the succeeding year.)
-By omission from the entity’s participation list, other clinicians would have to report for MIPS unless they gained a different MIPS exemption.

 Back to FAQ list